Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	care

-10. What is the best way to follow-up with a stakeholder who
+10. What is the best way to follow-up with a stakeholder who has not immediately responded to your email ?
+Select two answers.